mandober/debrief.math/450-category-theory/01-fundamentals/category-theory.md

 The three fundamental concepts at the heart of category theory are
 - *category* with its objects and arrows
-- *functor* - mapping between categories
+- *functor* is a mapping between categories
-- *natural transformation* - mapping between functors
+- *natural transformation* is a mapping between functors

 ## Intro